 First we must know exactly what the conviction was, and the sentence.
 The public court record should show this.
 And you can easily find it online with the court file number.

 Another way of asking this question is “have the person’s civil rights to firearms been restored?”
 Remember, the general rule.
 A person convicted of a Minnesota felony has civil rights restored when they complete their sentence and are “off paper.”

 And then we have the exception to that exception.
-A person with the lifetime ban for felony crime of violence can ask a judge to restore their civil rights.
+A person with the lifetime ban for felony “crime of violence;” can seek a Court Order restoring civil rights, or get a Pardon.

-When it comes to non-felony domestic assault convictions, it’s a bit more complicated.
-See our article digging into that situation: How to Restore Civil Rights to Firearms After a Misdemeanor Domestic Crime Conviction in Minnesota.
+But when it comes to non-felony domestic assault convictions, it’s a bit more complicated.
+See our article: How to Restore Civil Rights to Firearms After a Misdemeanor Domestic Crime Conviction in Minnesota.

-What about a person who never lost their civil rights in the first place, or got them back?
+What about a person who never lost their civil rights in the first place; or who got them back?
 That adult can be around firearms without worry of prosecution as an ineligible person.
 If you have a question about that, call Gun Crimes Defense Attorney Thomas Gallagher.

-If a person loses their civil rights to firearms, then they’re an “ineligible person.”
+If a person loses their civil rights to firearms; then they’re an “ineligible person.”
 Or they are a “prohibited person.”
-They can’t legally possess guns.
+So, they can’t legally possess guns.

 What if your spouse or family member is an ineligible person?
 That’s a common problem.
-Your rights should not be diminished just because you live with someone who is “ineligible.”
+Your rights should not be infringed just because you live with someone who is “ineligible.”
 And technically, they’re not.
-But what if something happens and a prosecutor charges your family member as felon in possession, even though it’s not their gun?
+But what if something happens.
+What if a prosecutor charges your family member as felon in possession; even though it’s not their gun?

 In this situation, you should learn more about the law of possession, starting on our possession of a firearm page.
 The most safe plan would be to keep any guns out of the house.
-Some people go with a gun safe with zero access to the “prohibited person.”
+But some people go with a gun safe with zero access for the “prohibited person.”